Language-Research-Technology/ldaca-website/content/news/events/events.md

 #### HASS and Indigenous Research Data Commons Computational Skills Summer School 2024

-The 2024 {{< glossary_link display="HASS" id="hass" >}} and Indigenous RDC Computational Skills Summer School aims to empower participants with practical knowledge, build digital skills, and help inspire new research outcomes within these research communities.
+The 2024 {{< glossary_link display="HASS" id="hass" >}} and Indigenous {{< glossary_link display="RDC" id="rdc" >}} Computational Skills Summer School aims to empower participants with practical knowledge, build digital skills, and help inspire new research outcomes within these research communities.

 Participation is aimed at researchers in the humanities, arts, social sciences and Indigenous fields of study.
 Themed streams will explore geosocial and geospatial data applications in humanities, arts, social sciences, and Indigenous research, using {{< glossary_link display="ARDC" id="ardc" >}} tools and services.
 You’ll gain experience through seminars and workshops and will be guided through hands-on use of free tools and platforms provided by the {{< glossary_link display="ARDC" id="ardc" >}} and its partners.